The important questions to ask yourself when you're overwhelmed08 June 2017 - mindful practices

 Question 5: Is this within my control?

-Once we accept that we can’t control everything, we can begin to let go of the weight on our shoulders and look for more effective ways to cope.
+Once we accept that we can’t control everything, we can begin to let go of the weight on our shoulders and look for more effective ways to respond.
 Sometimes all it takes is a shift in perspective, which is great news because that’s within our control.

 Question 6: Why is this important to me?